‘Dance Moms’ Abby Lee Miller Still Rules As ‘Source Of Drama’ As Stars Chloe & Christi Lukasiak Tell All

 Last month, Miller received a sentence of one year and one day in federal prison.
 Abby Lee will follow that time behind bars with two years of supervised release.
 In addition, Miller was fined $40,000 and ordered to pay the $120,000 judgment.
 She also had to provide a DNA sample related to her felony charge.

-As the Inquisitr reported, Lifetime turned Abby Lee’s final hours prior to entering prison into a new documentary, Dance Moms: Abby Tells All.
+As the Inquisitr reported, Lifetime turned Abby Lee’s final hours before entering prison into a new documentary, Dance Moms: Abby Tells All.
 The scenes of Miller weeping and gobbling up macaroni and cheese with her fingers as she rode to the federal correction facility garnered mainly mockery rather than sympathy from Twitter.

-And as for how her Dance Moms co-stars feel now, Abby Lee also isn’t getting much sympathy.
+So as for how her Dance Moms co-stars feel now, Abby Lee also isn’t getting much sympathy.
 Even before the bankruptcy drama began, Christi became famous as one of the first moms to defy Miller.
 Dance Moms successor Cheryl Burke also has criticized Abby Lee for the way that the coach treated the young dancers on the show.

 Who is watching @dancemoms right now??
 Season 7.5! #BestSeasonEver #Irreplaceables